Efficient Agent Training for Computer Use: Abstract

 \section{Abstract}

 Scaling up high-quality trajectory data has long been a critical bottleneck for developing human-like computer use agents.
 We introduce PC Agent-E, an efficient agent training framework that significantly reduces reliance on large-scale human demonstrations.
-Starting with just \textbf{312} human-annotated computer use trajectories, we further improved data quality by synthesizing diverse action decisions with Claude 3.7 Sonnet.
-Trained on these enriched trajectories, our PC Agent-E model achieved a remarkable \textbf{141\%} relative improvement, surpassing the strong Claude 3.7 Sonnet with extended thinking on WindowsAgentArena-V2, an improved benchmark we also released.
-Furthermore, PC Agent-E demonstrates strong generalizability to different operating systems on OSWorld.
-Our findings suggest that strong computer use capabilities can be stimulated from a small amount of high-quality trajectory data.
-We open-source our entire suite of code, data, and models to facilitate future research at \url{https://github.com/GAIR-NLP/PC-Agent-E}.
+Starting with just \textbf{312} human-annotated computer use trajectories, we further augment them by synthesizing diverse alternative action decisions with Claude 3.7 Sonnet.
+Trained on these enriched trajectories, our PC Agent-E model achieved a remarkable \textbf{141\%} relative improvement, and even surpassed the Claude 3.7 Sonnet by \textbf{10\%} in relative terms on WindowsAgentArena-V2, an improved benchmark we also released.
+By integrating robust human computer use skills with automated AI data synthesis capabilities, our method not only brought substantial improvements over training on human trajectories alone, but also significantly surpassed direct distillation from Claude 3.7 Sonnet.
+Code, data and models are available at \url{https://github.com/GAIR-NLP/PC-Agent-E}.